 Enable/Disable biometric for Yono Access

-For the biometric enabling and disabling in SBI Yono, log in with your net banking user ID and Password or MPIN in Yono app.
+For the biometric enabling and disabling in SBI Yono, log in with your net banking user ID and Password or MPIN in the Yono app.

 Click on the service request option and select settings.
 Your phone must have fingerprint enabled before proceeding.